awsdocs/amazon-efs-user-guide/doc_source/logging-using-cloudtrail.md

 }
 ```

-## Amazon EFS Log File Entries for Encrypted File Systems<a name="efs-encryption-cloudtrail"></a>
+## Amazon EFS Log File Entries for Encrypted\-at\-Rest File Systems<a name="efs-encryption-cloudtrail"></a>

-Amazon EFS gives you the option of creating encrypted file systems\.
-For more information, see [Encrypting Data and Metadata at Rest in EFS](encryption.md)\.
+Amazon EFS gives you the option of using encryption at rest, encryption in transit, or both, for your file systems\.
+For more information, see [Encrypting Data and Metadata in EFS](encryption.md)\.

-If you're using an encrypted file system, the calls that Amazon EFS makes on your behalf appear in your AWS CloudTrail logs as coming from an AWS\-owned account\.
+If you're using an encrypted\-at\-rest file system, the calls that Amazon EFS makes on your behalf appear in your AWS CloudTrail logs as coming from an AWS\-owned account\.
 If you see one of the following account IDs in your CloudTrail logs, depending on the AWS Region that your file system is created in, this ID is one owned by the Amazon EFS service\.

 | AWS Region | Account ID |